nikoloz-pachuashvili/learn-node-mongo-the-hard-way/ex9.rst

 $bit              Bitwise      Perform a bitwise operation on a field, letting you do bitmapped files for compact storing of flags etc.
 ==============    ===========  ============================

-Since ``atomic`` operations are only guaranteed for one of these operations at a time MongoDB also has a special operator called ``$atomic`` that will guarantee that multiple ``atomic`` operations in an update happen without changes being applied by other applications during it's execution.
+Since ``atomic`` operations are only guaranteed for one of these operations at a time MongoDB also has a special operator called ``$isolated`` that will guarantee that multiple ``atomic`` operations in an update happen without changes being applied by other applications during it's execution.

 That's a lot to take in so in this exercise we are going to just focus on the field and bitwise operators and leave the array operators for the next exercise.